minipunch/Assault-Cube-Trainer/README.md

 ![Ammo Hack Demonstration](https://imgur.com/cuiCJmU.gif "Ammo Hack Demonstration")

 You can see in the above GIF the ammo count goes from ``20`` to ``1337`` when ``NUM2`` is pressed.

+This is based on the great Guided Hacking tutorial available on their website and/or YouTube: https://guidedhacking.com/.